 These pages are for Step 2: Person 2.
-Though reordered slightly, all the same questions as those asked for Step 2: Person 1 are asked on these pages with the addition of one question - whether or not they live in the home with Person 1.
+Though reordered slightly, all the same questions as those asked for Step 2: Person 1 are asked on these pages with the addition of two questions - whether or not they live in the home with

+Person 1 and their relationship to Person 1.
 If the family has more than two family members, they must complete both sides of the "Additional Person Single Page Supplement" for each one.
 Again the questions are the same as for Step 2: Person 2.
 At the top of the page, they must also include the name of the person from Step 1.
 [This is to ensure that these additional pages are associated with the correct Application.]